-Many of our hearing aids now offer an optional charger.
+Many of our hearing aids are now rechargeable!
 These are perfect for patients who have difficulty handling small hearing aid batteries due to vision or dexterity issues, or who simply want the convenience of recharging vs. changing batteries once a week.
-We have several rechargeable options, and some may be retrofit for certain older models.
-Some offer the option of rechargeability or regular battery use, which can be helpful for travelers who don't want take the charger on trips.
-Most chargers have an added benefit of drying the instruments during the charge cycle.
+We have rechargeability available in over-the-ear and in-the-ear earbud styles, and most chargers have the added benefit of drying the instruments during the charge cycle.
 This is by far our most requested accessory!

 Often patients want to be able to control their instruments discreetly, or use a remote control simply because it's easier for them to handle.
 We offer several remotes as options for some of our hearing aids, and if you're a smartphone user there are apps available absolutely FREE that turn your phone into a remote control for your aids.
 The apps also offer additional functions that regular remotes don't have.